 Change in fee revenue

 Since 2004, Oregon’s Hazardous Waste Program funding has significantly decreased.
-This includes the Chemical Waste Management’s Arlington Landfill hazardous waste tipping fees (approximately 60 percent) and hazardous waste permit fees.
+This includes landfill hazardous waste tipping fees (approximately 60 percent) and hazardous waste permit fees.
 Program staffing during this time decreased by 30 percent.

 Change in other fund revenue

-Since 2004, the program’s EPA Performance Partnership Grant funding decreased by approximately 7 percent.
+Since 2004, the program’s US Environmental Protection Agency Performance Partnership Grant funding decreased by approximately 7 percent.

 Increased program costs

-Most program fees remained unchanged for nearly 20 years without adjustment for inflation.
+Statutory fees have not been adjusted since 1997 while fees established in rule have not been adjusted since 1992, both without adjustment for inflation.
 Increased program costs include, but are not limited to, salaries, benefits and information technology updates.
 This includes replacing two information systems to ensure continued compatibility with the State of Oregon’s information technology standards and security requirements.

 Change in transaction costs

 The program has two currently operating TSD permitted facilities.
-Permit modification fees remain at the 1997 level, without any inflation increase.
+Permit modification fees remain at the 1997 level, without adjustment for inflation.

 Program streamlining